-As great as these watermelon cakes were that I saw on Pinterest, what if we made them into individual watermelon cupcakes?
-Well, this is what I came up with and I have to say, I was really pleased.
-Now everyone can have their own little mini watermelon cupcakes.
+Now everyone can have their own little mini “cake.”
 I’ve been wanting to experiment with coconut cream in place of whipped cream, so the icing you see in the pictures is actually coconut.
 This was super easy to make and it piped out really easily when I put it in a pastry bag.
 You just have to work quickly, because it’ll melt before you know it.
 By all means, use regular whipped cream if that’s what you like, but if you’re looking for a refined sugar free, vegan option, this will be your new go to.
 I couldn’t quit dipping my finger in the bowl to taste test it.
 Delish!

 - 1 medium to large watermelon